Musubi-ai/Musubi/README.md

 ANTHROPIC_API_KEY=
 GEMINI_API_KEY=
 ```

-Alternatively, you can instantiate agents with api key directly.
-The api key will be stored into `.env` file once the agent is instantiated by default.
-For example, to utilize GPT-4o to build pipeline agent in Musubi:
+Alternatively, you can instantiate agents with an API key directly.
+The API key will be stored in the `.env` file once the agent is instantiated by default.
+For example, to utilize GPT-4o to build a pipeline agent in Musubi:

 ```python
 from musubi.agent import PipelineAgent